probsys/sppl/README.md

       | Condition Network Event

     data Interval
-      = ClCl Double Double -- Closed Closed
+      = CC Double Double -- Closed Closed
-      | ClOp Double Double -- Closed Open
+      | CO Double Double -- Closed Open
-      | OpCl Double Double -- Open Closed
+      | OC Double Double -- Open Closed
-      | OpOp Double Double -- Open Open
+      | OO Double Double -- Open Open

-    ```
+    data Event
+      = Between Interval Invertible VarName
+      | Contains [Integer] VarName
+      | Or Event Event
+      | And Event
+      | Not Event

+    data SampleExpr = Invertible VarName | Event

-A probabilistic program `Dist` in this DSL is a Sum--Product network.
+A probabilistic program is any expression of type `Network` in this DSL.
+Its semantics are given by the usual sum-product network.

   - Internal nodes are `Sum` `Product` expressions.

-  - Leaf nodes are either a `Primitive` distribution named `x`, or an
-    `Transform` (of type `Invertible`) of a `Primitive` distribution.
+  - Leaf nodes are either a `Primitive` distribution named `x`, or an `Transform` (of type `Invertible`) of a `Primitive` distribution.

-The higher-order constructor `Condition` takes in an arbitrary `Dist`
-and a probabilistic `Event` and returns a new `Dist` representing the
-conditional distribution given the event.
+The higher-order constructor `Condition` takes in an arbitrary `Network` and a probabilistic `Event` and returns a new `Network` representing the conditional distribution given the event.

-### Finding the probability of an event
+### Finding the probability of and simulating an event

-Given a probabilistic program `dist`, the key query is finding the log
-probability of a given `event`:
+Given a probabilistic program `network`, the key query is finding the log probability of a given `event`:

     logprob:: Dist -> Event -> Real